TheresaLui/SelfHelpContent_v2/articles/microsoft.asc/asc-deleting.md

 ## **Recommended Steps**

 **How do I retrieve a deleted certificate?**

-There is no option to retrieve a deleted certificate.
-Once the App Service certificate is deleted, it will be deleted at GoDaddy also and GoDaddy will mark this certificate as revoked.
-Therefore, this certificate cannot be used anymore and you need to purchase a new certificate.
+There is no option to retrieve or reuse a deleted certificate.
+After the App Service certificate is deleted, it is deleted at GoDaddy and marked as revoked.
+You will need to purchase a new certificate.

-**How do I request for refund of deleted certificate?**
+**How do I request a refund for a deleted certificate?**

-App Service certificate will be billed only when the certificate is in Issued state.
-If the certificate is in Pending state, you can delete it without getting charged.
-However, as soon as the certificate is issued and the state is moved to Issued state, there is no option to get a refund.
+App Service certificate will be billed only when the certificate is in **Issued** state.
+If the certificate is in **Pending** state, you can delete it without getting charged.
+However, as soon as the certificate is issued and the state is moved to **Issued** state, there is no option to get a refund.

-**I am getting this error "Delete for 'XXXX' App Service Certificate failed because there are still imported certificates derived from the App Service Certificate in the source subscription".
+**I get the error "Delete for 'XXXX' App Service Certificate failed because there are still imported certificates derived from the App Service Certificate in the source subscription".
 What does that mean?**

-This means this certificate is used by HTTPS binding on one of the Web Apps.
-Please remove HTTPS bindings from the Web App and then try to delete the certificate.
+This means the certificate in question is used by HTTPS binding on one of the Web Apps.
+Remove HTTPS bindings from the Web App and then try to delete the certificate.

-**I am getting this error "Cannot remove certificate with thumbprint XXXX because it is used for hostname XXXX".
+**I get the error "Cannot remove certificate with thumbprint XXXX because it is used for hostname XXXX".
 What does that mean?**

-This means this certificate is used by HTTPS binding on one of the Web Apps.
-Please remove HTTPS bindings from the Web App and then try to delete the certificate.
+This means this certificate in question is used by HTTPS binding on one of the Web Apps.
+Remove HTTPS bindings from the Web App and then try to delete the certificate.